Rabindramanohar/rabindra-namaste-react/notes/ep6.md

 ### Spinner Loading

 Spinner loading involves displaying a spinner or loading indicator while the data is being fetched.
 This method is simpler but may not be as visually engaging as skeleton loading.

+# hook:

+### useEffect

+The useEffect hook in React is used to perform side effects in functional components.
+Side effects are operations that affect something outside the scope of the function being executed, such as data fetching, subscriptions, or manually changing the DOM. useEffect serves a similar purpose to lifecycle methods like componentDidMount, componentDidUpdate, and componentWillUnmount in class components.

+# input tag:

+- In React input behaves differently unlike html to sink with input field value when need to use event onChange and update the DOM efficiently.
+- read more on react form